 With the new year officially in full effect, chances are you've already started thinking about your New Year's resolutions.
 It's likely you'll have the go-to resolutions on your list: start working out, get more sleep, eat better, and so on.
 But if you've recently become engaged, there are a number of other "wedding resolutions" you'll want to add to your list – and keep.

+Don't let wedding planning give you more stress than it needs to in 2023.
 Once you've spent time enjoying your engagement bliss, it's time to start planning the big day.
 The concept of becoming a "bridezilla" isn't just seen in movies – if you let wedding planning get the best of you, it can happen in real life.
-Alleviate stress by hiring a wedding planner and other wedding professionals you can trust, and take every day one step at a time.
-Understand that the little details you're stressing over really won't matter on the big day.

 As you begin perusing wedding magazines, websites, and blogs for inspiring ceremony and reception ideas, you'll likely find a number of desirable themes and decorations.
 While the latest wedding trends are appealing, it's also important to choose décor elements based on your likes and dislikes as a couple, as opposed to only selecting a style that's en vogue.
 Besides décor, the selected attire, entertainment, as well as food and drink options should really speak to you as a pair.

 Especially if your parents are paying for the wedding, they'll likely have a long list of people to invite – and you may not even know them.
-Instead of having an attitude about the prospective guest list, ask your parents questions about why they want to invite a certain person to better understand their reasoning.
-And if they're not pitching in for the festivities, be clear on those people you want to invite and those you'd prefer not be in attendance.
+Instead of having an attitude regarding the prospective guest list, ask your parents questions about why they want to invite a certain person to better understand their reasoning.
+And if your parents are not pitching in for the festivities, be clear on those people you want to invite and those you'd prefer not be in attendance.

 Communication is a key element in a marriage, so it's best to start early.
 During wedding planning, be sure to always involve the other person.
 Even if your groom doesn't express interest in wedding planning, it's his special day too.
 Make sure you speak to one another throughout the process to ensure the big day is just as much about you as a couple as it is about throwing a beautiful party for friends and family.